jcfreeman2/dbe/docs/schemaeditor.md

 relationships of your new class and set its superclass inheritance from the list of existing classes.

+New classes can also be added from the context menu in the schema view tabs.
+This will place the new class on the schema diagram at the current cursor position.

 ## Schema diagrams

  To create a class diagram of the defined classes, simply drag the